hgsolutions/terraform-provider-ece/README.md

     }
   }
 }

+output "test_cluster_id" {
+  value       = "${ece_elasticsearch_cluster.test_cluster.id}"
+  description = "The ID of the cluster"
+}

+output "test_cluster_username" {
+  value       = "${ece_elasticsearch_cluster.test_cluster.elasticsearch_username}"
+  description = "The username for logging in to the cluster."
+}

+output "test_cluster_password" {
+  value       = "${ece_elasticsearch_cluster.test_cluster.elasticsearch_password}"
+  description = "The password for logging in to the cluster." sensitive   = true
+}
 ```

-#### Create a cluster with separate master and data nodes
+#### Create an Elasticsearch cluster with separate master and data nodes
-To create a cluster with separate master and data nodes, use a configuration like the following.
+To create an Elasticsearch cluster with separate master and data nodes, use a configuration like the following.
 The example also shows how to obtain outputs from each of the two topology elements.

 ```
-resource "ece_cluster" "test_cluster" {
+resource "ece_elasticsearch_cluster" "test_cluster" {
   cluster_name = "Test Cluster 2"

   plan {